rodneyshupe/Cookbook/Recipes/Entrees/Pork/GuaBaoPorkBellySteamedBuns.rst

 Directions
 ----------

-1. Heat a large thick bottom pot or dutch oven over high heat; add pork belly and cook them until nice golden brown edges, about 20 minutes.
+1. Heat a large thick-bottom pot or dutch oven over high heat, then add pork belly and cook until nice golden brown edges, about 20 minutes.
-2. Add onion and garlic into the pork, cook all together about 2 to 3 minutes stirring frequently.
+2. Add onion and garlic to the pork and cook together, stirring frequently, about 2 to 3 minutes.
 3. Mix chicken stock, oyster sauce, hoisin sauce, dark soy sauce, honey and shaoxing wine in a measuring cup or mixing bowl.
 Add pinch of Chinese spice, if using.
-4. Pour the sauce over pork and deglaze the bottom of the pot, about 2 minutes.
-Add water.
-Mix well and bring it to boil over high heat, reduce heat and simmer for 20 minutes with uncovered until pork belly is tender and sauce thicken.
-Stir occasionally.
+4. Pour the sauce over the pork and deglaze the bottom of the pot, about 2 minutes.
+Add water, mix well and bring to a boil over high heat, then reduce heat and simmer, uncovered, for 20 minutes until pork belly is tender and sauce thickens, stirring occasionally.
 Meanwhile, chop some cilantro, julienne cucumber and slice some red/green chili.
-Also steam your buns during this time.
+Steam the buns during this time.
-5. In the steamed buns, fill up with braised pork belly, cucumber, cilantro and chili.
-Garnish with crushed peanut and it's ready to serve!
-You can serve the braised pork on top of rice or make this sandwich on regular sandwich roll or baguette too.
+5. Fill the steamed buns with braised pork belly, cucumber, cilantro and chili.
+Garnish with crushed peanut and serve.
+Serve the braised pork over rice, or make this into a sandwich on a regular sandwich roll or baguette too.